-Among the households most at risk of homelessness those in mortgage arrears.
+One of the key pillars of the Rebuilding Ireland strategy was the prevention of homelessness.
+Among the households most at risk are those in mortgage arrears.
 As of 31st March 2021, there were 29,429 mortgages in long term arrears of one year or more.
 It is clear that a sustainable long term solution must be found.
 Most at risk, are the 5,416 accounts that have been in arrears for more than ten years.
-Housing For All commits to broadening the scope for the Mortgage to Rent scheme, aiming to deliver 1,000 solutions every year which does not remotely reflect the scale of the problem.
 We can ill afford another 30,000 households either being added to social housing waiting lists or being made homeless.
 To prevent this, Government must acquire an equity stake in properties in mortgage distress leaving families in situ and increasing the State's social housing stock.
 Beginning with those mortgages in arrears of more than 10 years, at a cost of €1.25bn.